MatthiasNickles/Satalyzer/README.md

-are all instances of the same type and are generated over the course of time of the same solver run, such as the number of conflicts or assignments (in DPLL/CDCL-style solvers), but also if multiple log files are selected and singleton events in those solver runs should be compared with each other, e.g., the overall run times of multiple solver runs (useful for benchmarking).
+are all instances of the same type and are generated over the course of time of the same solver run, such as the number of conflicts or assignments (in DPLL/CDCL-style solvers), but also if multiple log files are selected and singleton events in those solver runs should be compared with each other, e.g., the overall run times of multiple solver runs (useful for preliminary benchmarking).

 Event grouping happens automatically.
 If a group of events is selected in the upper middle pane, a graph visualization of the grouped event values is shown in the upper right pane.